 ●Pain – Pain is a common symptom.
 It usually develops in the upper abdomen as a dull ache that wraps around to the back.
 The pain can come and go, and it might get worse after eating.

-●Weight loss – Some people lose weight because of a lack of appetite, feeling full after eating only a small amount of food, or having diarrhea.
+●Weight loss – Some people lose weight because of a lack of appetite, feeling full after eating only a small amount of food, or diarrhea.
 The bowel movements might look greasy and float in the toilet bowl because they contain undigested fat.

-●Jaundice – This causes yellow colored skin and whites of the eyes.
+●Jaundice – This causes yellow-colored skin and whites of the eyes.
 Bowel movements may not be a normal brown color and instead have a grayish appearance.
-Jaundice is caused by a block in the flow of bile from the gallbladder, where it is stored (figure 2), to the intestinal tract where the bile assists in digestion of food.
+Jaundice is caused by a block in the flow of bile from the gallbladder, where it is stored (figure 2), to the intestinal tract, where the bile assists in digestion of food.
 The block is caused by the cancer.

 PANCREATIC CANCER DIAGNOSIS

 If you develop symptoms that raise suspicion for pancreatic cancer, your doctor or nurse will order one or more tests.
 These might include blood tests and imaging tests, such as an ultrasound or computed tomography (CT) scan, and/or an endoscopic test called endoscopic retrograde cholangiopancreatography (ERCP).
-(See "Patient information: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)".)
+(See "Patient education: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)".)

 These tests can show if there is a mass (growth) in the pancreas and if surgery to remove the mass is possible.